pandas-dev/pandas/doc/source/groupby.rst

 --------------

 The ``transform`` method returns an object that is indexed the same (same size) as the one being grouped.
+The transform function must:

-Thus, the passed transform function should return a result that is the same size as the group chunk.
+* Return a result that is either the same size as the group chunk or broadcastable to the size of the group chunk (e.g., a scalar, ``grouped.transform(lambda x: x.iloc[-1])``).
+* Operate column-by-column on the group chunk.
+The transform is applied to the first group chunk using chunk.apply.
+* Not perform in-place operations on the group chunk.
+Group chunks should be treated as immutable, and changes to a group chunk may produce unexpected results.
+For example, when using ``fillna``, ``inplace`` must be ``False`` (``grouped.transform(lambda x: x.fillna(inplace=False))``).
+* (Optionally) operates on the entire group chunk.
+If this is supported, a fast path is used starting from the *second* chunk.

 For example, suppose we wished to standardize the data within each group:

 .. ipython:: python